clarkgrubb/data-tools/doc/TOUR.md

 The IANA, which is responsible for registering MIME types, has a [specification for TSV](http://www.iana.org/assignments/media-types/text/tab-separated-values).
 Records are newline delimited and fields are tab-delimited.
 There is no mechanism for escaping or quoting tabs and newlines.
 Despite this limitation, we prefer to convert the other formats to TSV because `awk`, `sort`, and `join` cannot easily manipulate the other formats.

-Tabs receive criticism, and deservedly, because they are indistinguishable as normally rendered from spaces, which can cause cryptic errors.
+Tabs receive criticism, and deservedly, because they are indistinguishable as normally rendered from spaces.
 Trailing spaces in fields can be hidden by tabs, causing joins to mysteriously fail, for example.  `cat -te` can be used to expose trailing spaces.
 The *data tool* `trim-tsv` can be used to clean up a TSV file.

-The fact that tabs are visually identical to spaces means that in many applications they *can* be replaced by spaces, which makes tabs available for delimiting fields.
+The fact that tabs are visually identical to spaces means that in many applications they *can* be replaced by spaces.
+This makes tabs available for delimiting fields.
 One could use a non-printing character, but most applications do not display non-printing characters well.

 Here is how to align the columns of a tab delimited file: